 Marcus Rashford (Manchester United – 20 years old) – England

 He may have dropped down Manchester united’s pecking order, but Rashford will bring pace and no sense of fear to the English attack.
-It is not known whether he will start or come off the bench yet.
+He has had to make do with coming off the bench for the tournament so far.

 Kylian Mbappe (Paris Saint Germain – 19 years old) – France

 This man needs know introduction.
 Already a star at club level, he is yet to show what he can do on the world stage.
 His performance against Argentina showed just how good he is after he set up the penalty and scored twice himself.

 Timo Werner (RB Leipzig – 22 years old), Niklas Sule (Bayern Munich – 22 years old) – Germany